 During the late 1990’s the club joined the efforts of the Lombard Park District to establish a prairie at the Terrace View Park.
 Students at Park View School helped with the original planting.
 Initially the club made financial contributions, but as time progressed members became more directly involved.
 Faithful members organized weekly work days to establish a thriving natural area with good biodiversity.
 Initially the club conducted tours of the prairie for school children.
 Eventually the club and Park District joined with the Historical Society to host Prairie Days for the entire community.

 During its 90 years, the Lombard Garden Club has given gifts to the Plum Library, the Lombard Park District, Maple Street Chapel, and other organizations.
-The Lombard Garden Club gave the largest cash donation to the Lombard Historical Society after the museum was opened, and it continues to be a supporting member.
-Annually it provides a college scholarship to a graduating Lombard student.
+The Lombard Garden Club gave the largest cash donation to the Lombard Historical Society after the museum was opened.
+Annually it provides a two college scholarship to graduating Lombard students.

-Recently, the club donated and planted hundreds of daffodils to outline the Lombard Cemetery (also known as Babcock's Grove Cemetery) in town and contributed to landscaping at the Peck Homestead and Maple Street Chapel.
+More recently, the club donated and planted hundreds of daffodils to outline the Lombard Cemetery (also known as Babcock's Grove Cemetery) in town and contributed to landscaping at the historic Peck Homestead and Maple Street Chapel.
 Members have maintained a Butterfly Garden in Lilacia Park and worked with the Park District to create Monarch Way Stations in other parks.